Listed below are a few different areas of study:

 The advanced directing student will take part in LunchBag Theatre which produces a number of one-act plays in the spring semester.
 Selected students will be allowed to direct full length plays in the Purple Masque theatre.

 The playwriting program gives students in-depth training as writers and also offers them the opportunity to have their work produced at the university.
 Student-written original plays have often been presented in our Purple Masque Theatre season as well as in our Practice in Directing/Practice in Acting (Lunchbag Theatre) class.
 These plays are frequently entered in the American College Theatre Festival original play competitions.
-In 2006, THE LAST BLACK PLAY, by Nathan Jackson, was selected for presen- tation at the national festival at the Kennedy Center, where Nathan won the Lorraine Hansberry Playwriting Award and the Mark Twain Comedy Playwriting Award.
-Nathan's most recent play, BROKE- OLOGY, was produced at the 2008 Williamstown Theatre Festival and is now being produced at Lincoln Center in NYC this fall.
-Many of our students have successfully pursued writing as a profession after graduation.
+In 2006, THE LAST BLACK PLAY, by Nathan Jackson, was selected for presentation at the national festival at the Kennedy Center, where his play won the Lorraine Hansberry Playwriting Award and the Mark Twain Comedy Playwriting Award.
+Nathan's play, BROKE-OLOGY, was produced at the 2008 Williamstown Theatre Festival, Lincoln Center, Kansas City Rep, and other theatres nationally.
+His play AS I CAME TO DIE has been produced at Lincoln Center and Kansas City Rep. He has written for a number of TV shows and currently is Playwright in Residence at Kansas City Rep.

 Students wishing to concentrate in this area will receive extensive hands-on training as well as classroom instruction.
 Opportunities for assistant stage management positions are possible in the freshman year with advancement to stage management of student productions and mainstage productions in the sophmore year for the student who shows promise in this area.
 Stage management students are encouraged to seek internships with professional summer theatres after their sophmore year.